content-left-bg.png

 • directly control and supervise road and/or water crossings

-• suspend the activity if the conditions become unfavourable (e.g. rips, sweeps, currents, undertows, visibility, debris, thunderstorms, extreme temperatures) or when environmental warnings have been issued (e.g. lifeguard warning).
+The activity must be suspended if the conditions become unfavourable (e.g. rips, sweeps, currents, undertows, visibility, debris, thunderstorms, extreme temperatures) or when environmental warnings have been issued (e.g. lifeguard warning).

 All adult supervisors to be within close proximity of first aid and water provisions.